ShpakovDmitry/DigitalFilter/README.md

 * filter one sample at a time
 * filter number of samples at a time

-To filter one sample at a time use the
+To filter one sample at a time use the following method:
 ```cpp
 float filterSample(float sample);
 ```
-method.
 This method takes input `sample` and returns filtered sample.

-But to filter number of samples at a time use the
+But to filter number of samples at a time use the following method:
 ```cpp
 std::vector<float> filterSamples(const std::vector<float> &samples);
 ```
-method.
-This method takes the vctor of input samples and return vector of filtered samples.
+This method takes the vector of input samples and returns vector of filtered samples.

-To reset the filter call
+To reset the filter call the following method:
 ```cpp
 void reset();
 ```
-method.
-This method just resets the internal delay line, sets it's values to 0.0f`.
+This method just resets the internal delay line, i.e., sets it's values to `0.0f`.

 Every filter instance is created using `FilterFactory`, which takes all neccessary filter initialisation parameters.
 For example, **S**imple **M**oving